sea pens text index | photo index

 Where seen?
 This beautiful colony of flowery polyps is often seen on our Northern shores, mainly at night.
 On soft silty sand among seagrasses.

-When exposed at low tide, the secondary polyps are retracted leaving only the fat central stalk that flops over on the ground so that it looks like a limp sausage on the sand.
+When exposed at low tide, the autozooids can retract completely and the fat central stalk flops over so that it looks like a limp sausage on the sand.

 Sometimes confused with other sausage-shaped animals.
 Here's more on how to tell apart sausage-shaped animals.